A survey on knowledge-enhanced multimodal learning: Knowledge

 Moreover, we can recognize the category of \textbf{\textit{internal knowledge}} or \textbf{\textit{self-knowledge}}, which does not rely on external sources, but rather obtains extra knowledge from the existing data.

 \textbf{Implicit knowledge} refers to information stored in a non-symbolic form, such as neural network weights.
 The indisputable popularity of neural architectures in recent deep learning literature has led to numerous relevant contributions, even if their primary goal deviates from knowledge representation.
-Unsupervised or self-supervised pre-training of transformer models can provide implicit knowledge in several linguistic \cite{implicit} or multimodal tasks.
+Unsupervised or self-supervised pre-training of transformer models is able to provide implicit knowledge in several linguistic \cite{implicit} or multimodal tasks.
 Therefore, incorporating large-scale linguistic and visual data in the pre-training stage can seemingly form unstructured knowledge bases.

-Insightful studies have attempted to discover the optimal pre-training regime and whether it serves as a necessary prior for overall performance.
-The right dataset and design choices are crucial for achieving successful representations, which can become a prerequisite for the overall success to the final task, after the proper fine-tuning stage.
-First, the amount and type of pre-training data needs to be examined.
-Specifically, the relevance of the selected pre-training dataset with respect to the downstream task has been proven more influential rather than dataset size, an observation that remains valid even in the case that generated datasets are used over out-of-domain natural ones.
-Only scaling up in-domain data seems to positively impact the final model, encouraging the scalability of implicit knowledge bases.
+Insightful studies have attempted to discover the optimal pre-training regime and whether it serves as a necessary prior for performance.
+The right dataset and design choices are crucial for achieving successful representations, which can become a prerequisite for the overall success of the final task, after proper fine-tuning.
+First, the amount and type of pre-training data need to be examined.
+Specifically, the relevance of the selected pre-training dataset with respect to the downstream task has been proven more influential rather than dataset size, an observation that remains valid even when generated datasets are used instead of out-of-domain natural ones.
+Only scaling up in-domain data seems to positively impact the model, encouraging the scalability of implicit knowledge bases.
 In some cases, especially when selected pre-training datasets are not diverse enough, pre-training transferability towards downstream tasks is low, so that in fact pre-training knowledge is deemed insufficient.
-In the same fashion, even though the pre-training scenario which demonstrates the lowest losses can be regarded as the best prior, it can be proven suboptimal without the proper fine-tuning.
+In the same fashion, even though the pre-training scenario which demonstrates the lowest losses can be regarded as the best prior, it can be proven suboptimal without proper fine-tuning.
 Data relevance seems to be more significant than model size, even though deeper single stream models mitigate the semantic gap between images and text in later layers.
-However, for two-stream models earlier layers present more narrow semantic gap, disagreeing with the single-stream observation. \cite{survey6, pretraining_right}
+However, for double-stream models, earlier layers present a more narrow semantic gap, disagreeing with the single-stream observation \cite{survey6, pretraining_right}.